 Yet that is probably the least of our worries, given the nature of what those children might find in those dark "alleys" in cyberspace.
 After all, a student writing a term paper on the United Nations, might do a search for "bigger member countries", and get some unexpected results.
 Fortunately, parents at home can employ many of the same content filtering safeguards that are used on school networks, to prevent young Web surfers from bumping into adult content.
 Kids Domain, for instance, has an extensive list of safe surfing products, at http://www.kidsdomain.com/brain/computer/surfing/nannyware.html.

-There are countless research tools on the Web that would be of value to young students — far more than we can cover here.
-But let's take a look at some major categories, including those that students turn to most frequently for writing papers.
+There are countless research tools on the Web that would be of value to young students — far more than I can cover here.
+But I will take a look at some major categories, including those that students turn to most frequently for writing papers.

 Maps and Atlases